Risk and optimal policies in bandit experiments

-Replacing unknown variances with consistent estimates has no effect on asymptotic risk.
-One could thus achieve optimal risk by (say) sampling all arms equally for $\bar{n}:=n^{\rho}$ periods, $\rho\in(0,1)$, obtaining estimates of $\sigma$, and applying the optimal policies based on those estimates from $\bar{n}$ onwards.
-But in finite samples, the choice of $\rho$ will matter and further work is needed to choose this.
+\textit{Unknown $\sigma$.} A drawback of diffusion asymptotics, and of first-order efficiency criteria more generally, is that replacing unknown variances with consistent estimates has no effect on asymptotic risk.
+One could in principle achieve optimal risk by (say) sampling all arms equally for $\bar{n}:=n^{\rho}$ periods, $\rho\in(0,1)$, obtaining estimates of $\sigma$, and applying the optimal policies based on those estimates from $\bar{n}$ onwards.
+But in finite samples, the choice of $\rho$ will matter and further work is needed to choose this efficiently.